What to notice; how to respond

-You can find more resources by visiting the Get Help page on Cornell’s Caring Community website.
+You can find more resources by visiting the Get Help page on the Mental Health at Cornell website.
 Visit the Reporting Concerns page for resources related to sexual misconduct, bias, harassment, discrimination, hazing, and suspicious behavior.

 If you don’t know where to start – or you’re having trouble dealing with the situation yourself – you can connect with a Cornell Health counselor for consultation and personal support.
 Supporting a friend in crisis can be stressful and traumatic, and you do not need to go through it alone.

-Cornell is a caring community that takes its responsibility to look out for one another very seriously.
-In addition to the tips listed above, you can find numerous resources and ways to get support on the Get Help page on Cornell's Caring Community website.
+In addition to the tips listed above, you can find numerous resources and ways to get support on the Mental Health at Cornell website.

 Notice & Respond training